SLEEP is your silver bullet!

 6. Hydrate with WATER throughout the day.
 Drinking water throughout the day may help boost your immunity.
 Carry a water bottle with you and sip on it throughout the day.
 Set a reoccurring alarm on your phone to remind you to drink water at regular intervals.
 Add lemon or lime slices and fresh fruit to increase flavor.

 7. Manage STRESS with mindfulness and rest.
-Avoid isolation by connecting with Family and friends via virtual opportunities.
+Stay connected with family and friends.

 - Take time for yourself (e.g., meditation, prayer, yoga, journaling, reading, and taking a walk).